carissagross/wander/README.md

 - [Project Specs](#project-specs)

 ## Introduction
+- When I post photos from my adventures, people usually ask about the location and other hike details.
 - This application helps users find hiking and backpacking trails in Colorado (and are some of my favorites!).
-I created my own API using Express and used my own photography for the hike images.
+- I created my own API using Express and used my own photography for the hike images.

 ## Technologies
 - React